Learning about each other – working better together

 The Team-Fit™ analysis, based on earlier work by Dr. Meredith Belbin, will help to clarify organisational roles.
 It will identify people’s most effective and secondary role/s and assess the balance of the existing or proposed organisational structure.
 It can also help to identify any roles that are missing, over-represented or particularly appropriate to different aspects of the organisation’s activities.

-We can administer these analysts on candidates joining your team and the teams themselves to find that perfect fit.
+We can administer these analyses on candidates joining your team and the teams themselves to find that perfect fit.